Get This Sales Funnel Custom Built >> Click Here!

 Traffic per channel and campaign

 You already know the importance of consistent streams of traffic to your site.
-Unique visitors and traffic sources (per channel and campaign) are also really important SaaS KPIs.
-And they should already be visible in your Google Analytics account; however, as a SaaS startup, it’s important to dive deeper into your traffic analytics.
+Unique visitors and traffic sources (per channel and campaign) are also important SaaS KPIs.
+They should already be visible in your Google Analytics account; however, diving deeper into your traffic analytics is essential as a SaaS startup.

 Most SaaS websites have a way for users to log in.
 The log-in link is usually in the top navigation bar.
-As the users of your cloud-based software increase, you will get a lot of repeat visitors to your homepage.
+As the number of users of your cloud-based software increases, you will get a lot of repeat visitors to your homepage.
 These users come back to find the log-in link.
 This can yield false traffic data.

 An artificial increase in your overall traffic might be misinterpreted as business growth due to marketing campaigns.
 You need to tackle this issue with the help of a Google Analytics expert.